 While the smell of limonene can be extremely recognizable to a trained connoisseur, relying on fragrance alone is not a sure-fire way to tell if the terpene is present in cannabis.
 The only way to be sure is to read the lab results of your particular product.

 As mentioned earlier, terpenes are more than just nice aromas.
 Just like cannabinoids, terpenes can have therapeutic effects when consumed by humans.
 Limonene, in particular, has tons of curative characteristics.

 Possibly one of the most exciting studies looking into these characteristics examined mice with cancer and found that limonene seems to inhibit tumor growth.
 Limonene is also incredibly effective at permeating proteins.
 This makes its natural anti-fungal properties even better.
 Some other medicinal benefits of Limonene include:

 On its own limonene can be a great addition to any wellness routine, but when coupled with additional terpenes and cannabinoids, these therapeutic effects can be greatly enhanced.
 Scientists call this phenomenon the entourage effect.

 Many strains of cannabis and hemp contain limonene.
 Keep an eye out for flower that appears to have a yellowish hue, as this can be an indication of high limonene content.

-Experience limonene with our revolutionary CBD Delivery device Elon.
-Elon pairs with an eco-friendly disposable Stem that’s filled with CBD-rich hemp flower.
-Our two proprietary hemp blends Stem Uplift and Stem Relax contain varied terpene and cannabinoid profiles, but both contain limonene.
+Experience limonene with our revolutionary CBD Delivery device elon®.
+Elon® pairs with an eco-friendly disposable stelo™ that’s filled with CBD-rich hemp flower.
+Our three proprietary hemp blends Uplift, Relax, and Relief contain varied terpene and cannabinoid profiles, but all contain limonene.

 Tune in next Tuesday when we shift the spotlight from limonene to another exciting terpene – Pinene!